 Learn more about the benefits of geostationary atmospheric composition observations in NOAA’s Technical Report: A Value Assessment of an Atmospheric Composition Capability on the NOAA Next-Generation Geostationary Extended Observations (GeoXO) Mission

 On May 17, 2022, NASA selected Ball Aerospace & Technologies Corp. of Boulder, Colorado, and Raytheon Intelligence & Space of El Segundo, California, to conduct ACX Phase A Studies.
-Each company is conducting a twenty-month definition-phase study of a geostationary atmospheric composition instrument.
+Each company conducted a definition-phase study of a geostationary atmospheric composition instrument.